Get an annual AARP membership for only $12. Limited time offer.

 For low-income seniors, the Program of All-Inclusive Care for the Elderly (PACE) might cover some adult day care costs.
 This program is a joint partnership between Medicare and Medicaid.

-Before qualifying for Medicaid, there’s a “spend down” requirement.
-However, to protect assets, a spousal protection rule is in place, though the specifics vary by state.
+Before qualifying for Medicaid, there's a “spend down” requirement.
+However, for asset protection, a spousal protection rule is in place, though the specifics vary by state.

 Pro Tip:

 Pro Tip: You can find out more specifics about Medicaid benefits at Medicaid.gov.
-If you don’t think you qualify for Medicaid, you might consider looking into this legal loophole.
+If you don’t think you qualify for Medicaid, consider looking into this legal loophole.

 Are Memory Care Costs Tax Deductible?